 Please direct questions about construction adjacent to oak trees to Steve Davis, Landscape Architect, Planning and Construction (213) 485-7507.
 The qualifications of Oak tree consultants shall also be reviewed prior to report preparation.
-If tree removals are requested, the Street Tree Division reviews applications and passes their recommendations to The Board of Public Works for action.
+If tree removals are requested, RAP the Street Tree Division reviews applications and passes their recommendations to the RAP Board of Commissioners for The Board of Public Works for action.
 If pruning is required, contact Steve Dunlap, Tree Surgeon Supervisor III, at Central Service Yard, (213) 485-6547.